 Applicants must possess a master's degree in public policy, public or business administration, economics, or a related field that includes a curriculum of economics, statistics, public finance, and policy analysis.
 In addition, analysts must: (1) possess strong quantitative and analytical skills; (2) be able to communicate effectively through clear and concise writing and oral presentations; (3) work well with others in a fast-paced and production-oriented environment;

 (4) learn quickly, show initiative, and be willing to take on increasing levels of responsibility; and (5) be proficient in Microsoft Excel and Word.

 The entry-level salary for the fiscal and policy analyst position is approximately $67,000 per year.
 The office will consider salaries that are above this amount, depending on the candidate's qualifications and experience.
 Salaries for senior fiscal and policy analysts (analysts who have demonstrated the ability to perform all analytical tasks and produce all office products with a minimum amount of supervision) begin at approximately $97,000 per year.
 Salaries for principal fiscal and policy analysts range from $115,000 to $133,000 per year.

 The LAO also provides a comprehensive package of health, vision, dental, and retirement benefits.

 In addition, the LAO provides vacation, sick leave, compensatory time off for overtime above a specified level, and about 13 holidays per year.

-The LAO has served the Legislature and the people of California since 1941.
 The office currently employs 43 analytical and 11 support staff.
 Staff of the LAO are hired and promoted on a merit basis and are exempt from civil service.
 The LAO enjoys a national reputation for the quality and nonpartisanship of its analyses and staff.

 The LAO is an equal opportunity employer.